Jobseeker rights and responsibilities

 You can fulfil your obligation to seek work in many ways, such as by

-- Repeated negligence of your obligation to seek work or other obligations affects the payment of your unemployment benefits.
+• Neglecting your job search obligation or other obligations will affect the payment of unemployment benefits.

 Explore the topic: What’s new with Employment Services | City of Helsinki